noobaa/noobaa-operator/doc/connection-update.md

 ### 1. Discover matching stores

 All BackingStores and NamespaceStores in the target namespace are listed.
-Stores whose spec endpoint matches `--old-endpoint` are selected.
+Stores whose spec endpoint is equivalent to the normalized `--old-endpoint` are selected (see [Endpoint normalization](#endpoint-normalization)).

 ### 2. Read credentials